-Academic consequences in the form of the withdrawal of academic degrees can only be drawn by the University of Bayreuth itself if it awarded the academic degree to the person concerned itself.
-If the academic degree was awarded by another university, the latter must be informed of academic misconduct if this was connected with the acquisition of an academic qualification.
+academic consequences in the form of revoking degrees can only be carried out by the University of Bayreuth if the offender received his or her academic degree from the University.
+If his or her academic degree was awarded by a different institution of higher education, that institution shall be informed of the academic misconduct if such misconduct was in connection with earning an academic qualification.
 In particular, withdrawal of the doctoral degree or the authorisation to teach may be considered.